 The proposed amendments were already adopted by Village Council action for the residential districts on June 20, 2023.
 The proposed amendments for the Business District seek to bring the noise regulations in line with the rest of the Village.
 The desire is to provide a respite from noisy work, which affects the overall quality of life for residents.

-The Administration recommends the approval of the ordinance on Second Reading after consideration of the recommendation of the Local Planning Agency.
+The Administration recommends the approval of the ordinance on First Reading.
 We will follow the Council's direction concerning the rollout of enforcement of these new requirements.